In Memory of

 Monthly Beekeeping Checklist

-- Covers: All your colonies should have weights or straps on the outer covers to keep the lids on.
-Provide ventilation by placing a ½ to ¾ inch block of wood toward the front of the hive between the inner cover and the outer cover.
-This will slightly raise the outer cover, providing an escape for warm moist air and a top entrance.
-Moisture from condensation is more destructive to the bees in the winter than the cold.
-If this is in place and the bees have access to it through the hole in the inner cover, you will never have to worry about an entrance blocked with snow or ice.
-The bees can breathe and leave the hive through the top.
+- Make sure hive covers are secure: All your hives should have weights or straps on the outer covers to keep them on.
+Between the inner & outer cover place a ½ to ¾ inch thick block of wood toward the front of the hive.
+This will slightly raise the outer cover, providing a top entrance and an escape for warm, moist air.
+You will never have to worry about snow blocking the entrance and the bees can breathe and leave the hive through the top.

 2018 Honey Queen Program

 Dear SCBA Members,

 For questions, please contact Dan Perez, program coordinator, at (201) 303-6209

 Good News for American honeybees

 It comes as welcome news that the number of domesticated U.S. honeybee hives has risen so far in 2017, according to a new survey from the U.S. Department of Agriculture (USDA).
 There were 2.89 million commercial honeybee colonies in the U.S. as of April 1, 2017, the USDA reports this week, a rise of 3 percent from a year earlier.

 NJ Beekeepers Clubs